-The iPhone is finally joining the dark side with the new Dark Mode feature introduced in iOS 13.
-Apple delighted fans who have been clamoring for the feature for years and it appears the wait has been worth it.
+The iPhone finally joined the dark side with the new Dark Mode feature introduced in iOS 13.
+Apple delighted fans who have been clamoring for the feature for years — and it appears the wait has been worth it.

-After playing around with Dark Mode the last 24 hours I don’t think I’ll be going back to the bright white interface anytime soon.
+After using Dark Mode, I don’t think I’ll be going back to the bright white iOS interface anytime soon.
 Apple poured a bunch of thought into Dark Mode so that it does more than just make everything black.

 Dark Mode takes over every pixel of the iPhone and iPad display with a beautiful dark color scheme.
-It’s perfect for low light environments and easier on your eyes.
+It’s perfect for low-light environments.
+Plus, it’s easier on your eyes.

 Apple loves Dark Mode so much that every single photo on its iOS 13 preview page is dark.
 All the other software updates have very bright pages.
 Needless to say, Dark Mode is probably going to be the biggest new iPhone feature of 2019.
-There are a couple tricks you should know about using it too.
+There are a couple tricks you should know about using it, though.

 Dark mode toggle on control center! pic.twitter.com/FtG7tJOKJt

 There are two ways to activate Dark Mode.
 First, you can go to the Settings app, tap Display & Brightness and then select Dark.

 Apple also included a toggle in Control Center, but it’s not totally obvious at first.
 To find the Dark Mode toggle, pull down Control Center, then press and hold on the brightness slider to reveal the Dark Mode toggle that’s next to Night Shift and True Tone.

 Automate the on/off switch